feazeyu/semestral/Docs/Developer_Documentation.md

 #### WeaponCollisionHandler

 Things that physically hit enemies should have the WeaponCollisionHandler component, which ensures each enemy is hit only once and Invokes the OnHit(GameObject collisionTarget) event.

+##### WeaponCollisionHandler fields

+alreadyHit - hashset of objects that were hit recently, so they can be ignored

+OnHit(target) event - event called OnHit

+##### WeaponCollisionHandler public methods

+HandleCollision(GameObject) - should be called on collision with any gameobject, choose whether or not to apply effects here

+ClearAlreadyHit - Clear the alreadyHit set

 #### Projectile